Ocarina: History

 One of the oldest ocarinas found in Europe is from Runik, Kosovo.
-The Runik ocarina is a Neolithic flute-like wind instrument, and is the earliest prehistoric musical instrument ever recorded in Kosovo.
+The Runik ocarina is a Neolithic flute-like wind instrument, and is the earliest musical instrument ever reported in Kosovo.

 The modern European ocarina dates back to the 19th century, when Giuseppe Donati from Budrio, a town near Bologna, Italy, transformed the ocarina from a toy, which played only a few notes, into a more comprehensive instrument (known as the first "classical" ocarina).
 The word ocarina derives from ucaréṅna, which in the Bolognese dialect means "little goose".
-The earlier form was known in Europe as a gemshorn, which was made from animal horns of the chamois (gems).
+An earlier similar instrument was known in Europe as a gemshorn, which was made from animal horns of the chamois (gems).

 In 1964, John Taylor, an English mathematician, developed a fingering system that allowed an ocarina to play a full chromatic octave using only four holes.
 This is now known as the English fingering system, and is used extensively for pendant ocarinas.
 It is also used in several multi-chamber ocarinas, especially in ones that are designed to play more than one note at a time.

-In media

-The ocarina features prominently in the Nintendo 64 games The Legend of Zelda: Ocarina of Time and The Legend of Zelda: Majora’s Mask, as well as the NES game EarthBound Beginnings.
-The games have been credited for increasing the popularity and sales of ocarinas.
-In the 1953 Finnish children's book Tirlittan, the title character also plays an ocarina.
+The ocarina is featured in the 1998 Nintendo 64 game The Legend of Zelda: Ocarina of Time, as well as its 2000 sequel, The Legend of Zelda: Majora's Mask, which has been credited for increasing the popularity and sales of ocarinas due to the game's strong sales.

 Uses

+French composer Pierre Arvay (1924–1980) wrote several pieces of library music for the ocarina.
+One of these – Merry ocarina – became well known in the UK when it was used as a regular musical segment in the BBC children's programme Vision On, broadcast between 1964 and 1976.

-Hungarian-Austrian composer György Ligeti (1923–2006) called for four ocarinas (to be performed by woodwind players doubling their own instruments) in his Violin Concerto, completed in 1993.
+Hungarian-Austrian composer György Ligeti (1923–2006) called for four ocarinas (to be performed by woodwind players who play their own instruments during the rest of the piece) in his Violin Concerto, completed in 1993.
 In 1974, the Polish composer Krzysztof Penderecki (1933–2020) incorporated 12 ocarinas in his composition The Dream of Jacob.
 Later, he incorporated 50 in the final section of his Symphony No. 8, completed in 2008, where they are meant to be played by members of the choir.